On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Discussion and Outlook

-The proposed theoretical framework for undersampled inverse problems can be seen as a generalisation of a variety previous frameworks to multi-valued decoders.
-Additionally, commonly used assumptions, such as the convexity of the set $\mathcal{M}_1$ and a linear $A$ and additive noise, as well as the condition $(\Mo-\Mo)\cap \mathcal{N}(A)=\{0\}$, which is for example implied by the RIP, are extended or entirely obliterated.
-Under general assumptions, our work provides relevant accuracy bounds for possible multi-valued decoders and a variational expression for optimal decoders.
-Due to the generality of the assumptions, these bounds provide a mean to bridge the gap between theory and practice, as the lower bounds can be used for assessing accuracy and performance of a wide range of models, including ensemble models, diffusion models and sampling-based approaches that have multi-valued solutions.
+The proposed theoretical framework for undetermined and ill-posed inverse problems can be seen as a generalisation of a variety of previous frameworks to set-valued decoders.
+Additionally, commonly used assumptions, such as the convexity of the set $\mathcal{M}_1$ and a linear forward operator $A$ and additive noise, as well as the condition $(\Mo-\Mo)\cap \mathcal{N}(A)=\{0\}$, which is for example implied by the RIP, are extended or are shown to be unnecessary.
+Under general assumptions, our work provides relevant accuracy bounds for set- and single-valued decoders and a variational expression for optimal decoders.
+Due to the generality of the assumptions, these bounds provide a means to bridge the gap between theory and practice.
+The lower bounds can be used for assessing accuracy and performance of a wide range of models, including ensemble models, diffusion models and sampling-based approaches that have set-valued solutions.
+Moreover, based on our previous work \cite{SIREV_paper} these bounds can be used in future research to mitigate AI hallucinations in DL-based reconstructions for ill-posed inverse problems.